IAMconsortium/nomenclature/doc/source/getting_started.rst

 .. code-block:: python

   # Import the necessary libraries
   import pyam
-   from nomenclature import DataStructureDefinition, RegionProcessor
+  from nomenclature import DataStructureDefinition, RegionProcessor, process

   # Initialize DataStructureDefinition and RegionProcessor giving them the
   # directories where the codelists and mappings are defined as input.
   dsd = DataStructureDefinition("definitions/")

   # Only to be used if there are mappings!
   rp = RegionProcessor.from_directory("mappings/", dsd)

   # Read the data using pyam
   iam_results_file = "some file"
   df = pyam.IamDataFrame(iam_results_file)

-   # Validate that the data frame only contains allowed regions and variables
+  # Using the process function we perform the validation of allowed regions and
-   dsd.validate(df)
-   # Apply region processing to the data
-   # Only to be used if there are mappings!
+  # variables as well as the aggregation (if applicable) in one step.
-   df = rp.apply(df)
+  df = process(df, dsd, processor=rp)

 **Notes**

-* The pyam library is required as *DataStructureDefinition.validate()* and *RegionProcessor.apply()* take a *pyam.IamDataFrame* as input.
+* The pyam library is required as *process* takes a *pyam.IamDataFrame* as input.

 * *DataStructureDefinition* and *RegionProcessor* are initialized from directories containing yaml files.
 See :ref:`dir-structure` for details.

-* *DataStructureDefinition.apply()* returns *None* if the data frame only contains
-  allowed values and raises an error otherwise.

-* *RegionProcessor* is only to be used if there are model mappings.
+* The processor argument of *process* is optional and may only to be used if there are
+  model mappings.
+See :ref:`process-function` for details.

+* If not all dimensions of the **DataStructureDefinition** should be validated, a *dimensions* argument in form of a list of strings can be provided.
+Only the provided dimensions will then be validated.
+See :ref:`process-function` for details.